-The redevelopment is mainly funded through the sale of surplus land no longer required for NHS use.
+The redevelopment is mainly funded through the sale of surplus land no longer required for our services.

-The development of state of the art mental health facilities are crucial in ensuring people with mental health issues are treated the same as those people with physical health issues.
+The development of these modern mental health facilities is crucial in ensuring people with mental health issues are treated the same as those people with physical health issues.

 How have service users and staff been involved in this work?

 Many service users and staff have been involved in contributing towards designs and outline plans for the new hospitals.

 Since 2012 over 400 meetings, seminars and workshops with our service users and their carers, nurses, doctors and other clinical experts, as well as consultations with the local community.
 This engagement has directly guided the design and layout of the new hospital buildings.